 11. Brotherhood of The Wolf (2001)

-Going back into the 18th Century, we are set in a mysterious and obscure ambience, where the Gevaudan province is under attack by an unrevealed beast that’s been killing the French land’s inhabitants.
+Going back into the 18th Century, we are set in a mysterious and obscure ambiance, where the Gevaudan province is under attack by an unrevealed beast that’s been killing the French land’s inhabitants.
 The hunt for the truth, namely, finding who’s behind this bloody massacre, brings the characters of this plot on a wild and exhilarating adventure.
 Bellucci is, in this story, located in the midst of a brothel, where she plays Sylvia, a prostitute practicing the powers of witchcraft.
-At first.
-She turns out to play a more significant part in the plot as it might have seemed at the beginning.
+She turns out to play a more significant part in the plot than it might have seemed at the beginning.
 A mix of different genres and perhaps a little too chaotic at times, this movie still took home a couple of awards and nominations and is a final burst of costumed action worth a watch.

 10. Bram Stocker’s Dracula (1992)

 Although only obtaining a short amount of screen time, Monica Bellucci irradiates the viewer with her performance as one of Dracula’s brides in the Francis Ford Coppola film adaption of Bram Stocker’s classic novel.
 A dark and suspenseful horror fiction, treated with great delicacy and lusciousness.
 A fantastic portrayal of the story of the famous Transylvanian lord of evil, with its compelling cinematography and convincing performances that will seriously give you chills to the bone.
 Bellucci truly brings out the most unholy and frightening sensuality that quickly puts a spell on her fictional pray, as much as us.